JordanSpencerWu/jordan-wu-deprecated-2/src/books/2020/tribe-on-homecoming-and-belonging.md

 Acting in a tribal way simply means being willing to make a substantive sacrifice for your community.

-true leadership require powerful people to put themselves last.
+True leadership require powerful people to put themselves last.